Division Algebras and Supersymmetry I: Vectors, Spinors and Intertwiners

-Here it is important to note that the conjugation $BAB^{-1}$ is taking place in the associative algebra $\Cliff(V)$, not in the algebra of matrices.
-This equation says that $\Gamma$ is indeed $\Pin(n+1,1)$-equivariant, as claimed. \end{proof}
+for any $\Psi \in S_+ \oplus S_-$.
+Here it is important to note that the conjugation $gAg^{-1}$ is taking place in the associative algebra $\Cliff(V)$, not in the algebra of matrices.
+This equation says that $\Gamma$ is indeed $\Spin(n+1,1)$-equivariant, as claimed. \end{proof}

 Now we exhibit the key tool: the pairing between $S_+$ and $S_-$:

 \begin{prop} The pairing

 is invariant under the action of $\Spin(n+1,1)$. \end{prop}